palasthotel/turntable/README.md

 the cache.

-After that you need to enable the JSON API in the resource configuration interface (admin/structure/services/list/turntable_master_v1/resources).
+After that you need to enable the JSON API in the resource configuration interface.
+Therefore you have to manually create an endpoint first.
+This can be done in admin/structure/services.
+Use the following settings:

+  - Machine-readable name of the endpoint: turntable_master_v1
+  - Server: REST
+  - Path to endpoint: api/turntable/v1
+  - Debug mode can be disabled, but it can be helpful to enable it to ensure it is working properly.
+  - Session authentication can be disabled, too.

-Therefore, check the two resources "image" and "node-shared".
+After saving the settings, go to the "resources" tab that has.
+Check the two resources "image" and "node-shared".
 Save your settings and clear the cache again.

 As a last step, you need to enable clients to share their content with the master.
 In the master's configuration settings you have to enter all IDs of the